titu1994/keras-switchnorm/README.md

 # Example

 An example script for CIFAR 10 is provided in `cifar.py`, which trains a toy model for 25 epochs.
-It obtains an accuracy of 88%.
+It obtains an accuracy of 87%.

 ## **Issues**

-Currently, when training this toy model, near the 22-25th epoch, training abruptly fluctuates and accuracy plummets.
-Whether this is due to the normalization, or whether this is due to the model itself is being investigated.
+Currently, when training this toy model, near the 22-25th epoch, training abruptly fluctuates and accuracy plummets when using a momentum of 0.99 or 0.997.

+This is seen in `Figure 8` from the paper, that Batch Normalization moving average is highly unstable.

+Therefore the default momentum has been set to 0.98, which offers stability at the loss of performance.
+Higher momentum is recommended if using check pointing to restart training from best previous weights.

 # Tests